IN INCUBATION UNDER THE GUIDANCE OF

 ONE

-Too many cars like me on the road
+Too many cars out

 Too many idiots pushing to go

-Carving our own headstones, we groan
+Carving our own headstones

 The crushing weight